rhammy/ham_os/README.md

 - _Crates_ are rust packages.
 - It's important to use the `volatile` keyword when writing directly to MMIO so future compiler versions don't optimize the capability away.
 Volatile is usually used for async reads/writes.

+## Chapter 4: Testing

+We need to create a custom test framework because the default test framework depends on the standard library of rust which we are not using.

 ## Sources

 https://os.phil-opp.com/freestanding-rust-binary/